Functional limit theorems for random walks perturbed by positive alpha-stable jumps: Introduction and main result

 The authors of \cite{Pilipenko+Prykhodko:2014} invoke a representation arising in a generalized Skorokhod reflection problem (see \cite{Pilipenko:2012} for more details concerning this problem) as a principal tool.
 The approach of the cited paper fails in the present setting of real-valued random variables $\xi$ and $\eta$, for no reduction to the generalized Skorokhod reflection problem seems to be possible.
 As a remedy, we offer a novel argument which forms the main achievement of the paper.

 The remainder of the paper is structured as follows.
-Theorems \ref{thm:main} and \ref{thm:main3} are proved in Sections \ref{sec:pro1} and \ref{sec:pro2}, respectively.
-Properties of the limit process are studied in Section \ref{sec:properties}.
-Finally, the \hyperref[Appendix]{Appendix} collects three auxiliary results concerning the $J_1$-convergence of deterministic functions.
+After some preliminary work Theorems \ref{thm:main} and \ref{thm:main3} are proved in Section \ref{sec:pro1} with the help of more general Theorem \ref{thm:main_eta}.
+The proof of Theorem \ref{thm:main_eta} is given in Section \ref{sec:proof}.
+Properties of the limit process are investigated in Section \ref{sec:properties}.
+Finally, the \hyperref[Appendix]{Appendix} collects auxiliary results concerning the $J_1$-convergence of deterministic functions.